Irishsmurf/rblinks/README.md

 rblinks
 =======

-This is a simple IRC bot that stores links from redbricks #lobby All the data is publicly available for members to use via a read only Mongo DB.
+This is a simple IRC bot that stores links from an IRC Channel on a network.
+All the data is publicly available for members to use via a read only MongoDB.

 All your links are belong to us.